PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

 Warning: This page contains material that may be considered not safe for work.

-Rule 63 is an internet adage which states that for every fictional character, there exists a counterpart of opposite gender.
-It is often considered part of the Anonymous list known as Rules of the Internet, and among that list it is the most popular after Rules 1 & 2 and Rule 34.
+Rule 63 is an internet adage which states that for every fictional character, there exists an opposite-gender counterpart.
+It is considered a notable tenet of the anonymously-written Rules of the Internet, next to Rules 1 & 2 and Rule 34.

 On June 23, 2011, Salon.com reported that the Futurama season 7 premiere airing that night would feature gender swapped versions of the characters.